zlatanvasovic/dotfiles/README.md

 scripts may work as Zsh accepts Bash interpreter.

 If your shell doesn't support colors, don't worry.
-Your system's color support will be automatically detected and so decided to use colors or no.
+Your system's color support will be automatically detected, and by it decided whether to use colors.

 ## Bootstrap